knowit-finland-javascript-guild/cdk-with-typescript/README.md

 > This command receives AWS account id and region from the parameters of `AppStack`
 > The command could be done from any directory by specifying the parameters explicitly:
 > `cdklocal bootstrap 000000000000/eu-north-1`

+Don't forget to `git add . && git commit` after each exercise!

 ## Exercise 2: First Deploy